asyncapi/website/markdown/blog/asyncapi-and-websocket.md

 - **Name:**  A friendly, descriptive name for the message.
 - **Summary:** A short summary of what the message is about.
-- **Description:** A verbose explanation of the message
+- **Description:** A verbose explanation of the message.
-- **Payload:** The structured and verbose required properties for your message
+- **Payload:** The structured and verbose required properties for your message.

-And here's an example of what messages looks like in an AsyncAPI document

 Now let's take a look at another key concept which is called operations